Improved Nonlinear Transform Source-Channel Coding to Catalyze Semantic Communications: Introduction

-We propose response networks to build a computationally efficient \emph{versatile NTSCC} framework for learning optimal parameters corresponding to various hyperparameters in a single training run.
+We propose a response network architecture to build a computationally efficient \emph{compatible NTSCC} framework for learning optimal parameters corresponding to various hyperparameters in a single training run.
 By this means, once-trained NTSCC model can support a very wide range of RD performance and different wireless channel conditions during deployment.
-The key idea is to explicitly build response functions that embed the rate-control hyperparameter $\lambda$ to the optimal parameters of the semantic analysis/synthesis transform modules, and embed the channel state information to the optimal variable-rate deep JSCC codec parameters directly.
-We justify that under various channel states, our versatile NTSCC architecture can construct the end-to-end RD curve without additional training and can be deployed with significantly less hyperparameter tuning.
+The key idea is to explicitly build response functions that embed the rate-control hyperparameter $\lambda$ to the optimal parameters of the semantic analysis/synthesis transform modules, and embed the channel state information to the optimal variable-rate JSCC codec parameters directly.
+We justify that under various channel states, our compatible NTSCC architecture can construct the end-to-end RD curve without additional training and can be deployed with significantly less hyperparameter tuning.